 We do not always have access to the gym, or to weights, which is why doing bodyweight exercises can be so useful.

 Slow push ups puts the body under more tension for a longer period of time, causing higher tissue damage.
-The benefits will be increased muscle growth.
+The benefits of slow push ups will be increased muscle growth.

 The most common bodyweight exercises include bodyweight squats, push ups, and pull ups.